 - There will be an Operator (Transdev was selected and a contract awarded in 2004) who will be responsible for providing the tram services.
-This will include managing the timetable, driving the trams, collecting ticket revenue and basic maintenance and cleaning of the trams and tram facilities.
+This will include managing the timetable, driving the trams, collecting ticket revenue and basic maintenance Ithe-Operator-will-not-be-performing-any-maintenance-duties-on-the-trams, other than Cleaning] and cleaning of the trams and tram facilities.
 The obligations of the operator are set out in the Development Partnering and Operating Franchise Agreement ('DPOFA').
 The DPOFA is between tie and Transdev.
-The term of DPOFA is fifteen years with scope for a five year extension. - There will be an infrastructure provider who will be responsible for the final design, construction and heavy maintenance of track, signalling, station facilities and the depot.
+The term of DPOFA is fifteen years with scope for a five year extension. - There will be an infrastructure provider who will be responsible for the final-design, construction and heavy maintenance of track, signalling, station-facilities-Tramstops and the depot.
 The IA will be between tie and InfraCo.
 The IA will also make InfraCo responsible for the availability and maintenance of the trams and certain facilities on trams.
 The reference term of the IA for bids will be six years but option prices will be sought for 15 and 30 years.
 There will also be a tie option to roll the IA for three year periods. - Separate contracts will be awarded for the build of the trams and the maintenance of the trams.
 The ITN sets out considerable information about the specification of the trams.
 Whilst these contracts will initially be between tie and the TramCo they will be novated from tie to InfraCo.
 The IA and TramCo contracts will be written such that the InfraCo's responsibilities for the provision of trams are back to back with TramCo's responsibilities to InfraCo.
 The reference term of the tram maintenance contract for bids will be six years but option prices will be sought for 15 and 30 years.